cloudscale-ch/csi-cloudscale/README.md

 When updating from csi-cloudscale v2.x to v3.x please note the following:

  * The node label `region` was renamed to `csi.cloudscale.ch/zone`.
- * The new release adds the `csi.cloudscale.ch/zone` label to all nodes (existing ones and new added after the upgrade)
+ * The new release adds the `csi.cloudscale.ch/zone` label to all nodes (existing ones as well as new ones added after the upgrade)
  * The `region` label will stay in place for existing nodes and not be added to new nodes.
 It can be safely removed from all nodes from a `csi-cloudscale` driver perspective.